oracle/terraform-kubernetes-installer/README.md

 ## Known issues and limitations

+* The OCI Load Balancer that gets created and attached to the VCN when a service of type `--type=LoadBalancer` is an out-of-band change to Terraform.
+As a result, the cluster's VCN will not be able to be destroyed until all services of type `LoadBalancer` have been deleted using `kubectl` or the OCI Console.
 * Scaling or replacing etcd members in or out after the initial deployment is currently unsupported
 * Failover or HA configuration for NAT instance(s) is currently unsupported
 * Resizing the iSCSI volume will delete and recreate the volume